Create a regular list

 The object itself does not change.
 It is still a list with two elements.
 The class attribute is just metadata that R uses to decide which function to call.

-Creating an S3 Class
+Creating an S3 class

 A constructor function makes creating class instances consistent.
 It wraps object creation and lets you validate input.